abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 here.
 By bringing them to mind, we are able to share and dedicate them.
 They can become a field of blessing and merit, not just for ourselves, but for others as well.
-And so, attending to our blessings, bringing them to mind, reflecting on this field of merit—this is important to do as we go through our day.
+And so, attending to our blessings, bringing them to mind, reflecting on this field of merit---this is important to do as we go through our day.

 The foundation for this practice is selflessness.
-That's what really brings about the sense of merit and blessing—we are willing to set aside our personal agendas and preferences, our views and opinions and everything that comes out of our obsession with "me" and "mine."
+That's what really brings about the sense of merit and blessing---we are willing to set aside our personal agendas and preferences, our views and opinions and everything that comes out of our obsession with "me" and "mine."
 Certainly, these things come to the surface in all of us, and I'm not suggesting we deny or try to annihilate them.
 Rather, this is about